 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third party administrator.
+The plan is administered by American Fidelity.
 The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
+For the year ended August 31, 2017, the District made \$50,140.00 in discretionary and/or matching employer contributions to the plan.

-NOTE 12: TERMINATION BENEFITS
+NOTE 15: TERMINATION BENEFITS